 If you have been accused of sexual assault or battery, a dedicated Atlanta child molestation attorney or sexual assault lawyer at The Lynch Law Group will fight to make sure your rights are upheld.
 Remember, an accusation does not mean a conviction.
 One of our knowledgeable defense lawyers can help craft a defense that can prevent unjust and unfair convictions.
 By choosing an Atlanta child molestation attorney or sexual assault lawyer from The Lynch Law Group, you have a better chance of having your charges reduced or dropped.
 Contact our office ato receive the defense that you deserve so that this sexual assault charge does not change your life forever.

 Preparing for Trial

 Being accused of a sexual assault crime can be terrifying, as the potential consequences of a conviction could impact your life forever.
 Someone convicted of child molestation may have to serve years behind bars, pay hefty fines as well as the victim’s medical bills, and register as a sex offender.
 The Court may also place restrictions on where he or she can live and how close they can be to a school.
-If you were charged with child molestation, contact an Atlanta child molestation attorney from Andrew R. Lynch, P.C. who has experience handling criminal defense cases.
+If you were charged with child molestation, contact an Atlanta child molestation attorney from The Lynch Law Group who has experience handling criminal defense cases.

 When it comes to the impending trial and potentially providing testimony, many people have no idea what to expect.
 Facing a group of individuals who will judge whether you are guilty or not can be a terrifying thought.
-When you hire Andrew R. Lynch, P.C., you will enter the courtroom with a firm understanding of what you may encounter and how the case will likely proceed.
+When you hire The Lynch Law Group, you will enter the courtroom with a firm understanding of what you may encounter and how the case will likely proceed.

 Why is hiring an Atlanta child molestation attorney so crucial to my case?